Inter-node superconductivity in strained Weyl semimetals: Model

 where

 and the TR conjugate spinor is given by

+Here $\uparrow$ and $\downarrow$ correspond to the states with (pseudo-)spin up and down, respectively.
 The structure of the gap matrix $\hat{\Delta}$ depends on the Cooper pairing channel.
 In the case of inter-node pairing, which involves quasiparticles from the Weyl nodes of \emph{opposite} chirality, the corresponding gap matrix is given by

-where we assumed that the gap matrix is independent of momentum.
+and we assumed that it is independent of momentum.
 As is easy to check, $\Delta_0$ corresponds to a spin-singlet state and the vector order parameter $\bm{\Delta}$ describes a spin-triplet gap.
+It is worth noting that a spin-triplet pairing with a momentum-independent $\bm{\Delta}$ is indeed allowed because the pairing occurs between the quasiparticles from the Weyl nodes of opposite chirality.
+Technically, this is related to the fact that $\left(\bm{\Delta} \cdot \bm{\sigma}\right)$ enters the antidiagonal with a different sign.

 For the sake of completeness, let us also present the gap matrix for the intra-node pairing, which involves the quasiparticles from the Weyl nodes of the \emph{same} chirality, i.e.,